HOW EASY IS IT TO SELL BASEBALL CARDS

 Online selling through platforms like eBay – Putting cards up for auction or sale individually on eBay opens the cards up to a huge potential buyer base.
 This allows sellers to potentially get closer to the true market value of the more desirable cards.
 It does require more effort listing each card, packaging and shipping sold items, and dealing with any customer service issues that arise.
 Getting the right photo angles, titles, and descriptions is important to attract buyers as well.
 There is also a final value fee for sellers to consider.
 If cards are properly researched and presented, online selling can be quite effective but does take more active participation.

-Read also: PEOPLE WANTING TO BUY BASEBALL CARDS
+Read also: WHERE TO PURCHASE BASEBALL CARDS

 Using peer-to-peer selling options like Facebook Marketplace or local card show sell tables – Selling directly to other collectors removes fees but is generally more work than card shops.
 The seller has to locate interested buyers, negotiate prices in person, handle cash transactions, and ship/deliver themselves.
 Some buyers may also try to lowball offers or back out of deals.
 There is less convenience than card shops or online options.
 With a presentable display and knowledge of the collection’s value, motivated sellers can still find buyers and fetch good prices this way.